dbroockman/repeated-online-panel-experiments/README.md

 # repeated-online-panel-experiments

-This guide keeps a running list of the vendors, notes about them, and other tricks of the trade for running repeated online panel experiments.
+This guide keeps a running list of the vendors, notes about them, and other practices for running repeated online panel experiments.
+[Testing Theories of Attitude Change With Online Panel Field Experiments](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2742869) describes the design and an application study.
+This repository assumes knowledge of that paper.

 # Vendors